"Honey is more than just a sweetener, naturally." - R. Fessenden, M.D.

-- Honey does not spike your blood sugar like white sugar does.
-Raw honey and white sugar are both carbohydrates, and both contain two primary sugars: fructose and glucose.
-But white sugar is 100% sugars (50% fructose and 50% glucose), while raw honey is about 85% sugars (with fructose and glucose ratios that vary with each honey variety).
-The remaining 15% of honey is water, pollen and trace minerals.
+Raw honey and white sugar are both carbohydrates.
+And they both contain two primary sugars: fructose and glucose.
+But white sugar is 100% sugars (50% fructose and 50% glucose), while raw honey is about 85% sugars with fructose and glucose ratios that vary with each honey variety.
+The remaining 15% of honey is water, pollen and trace nutrients.
 Because of this different makeup, white sugar is absorbed into the body and blood at a faster rate than honey.
 Sugar absorption is measured by the glycemic index (GI).
 White sugar has a GI of 65, while most floral varieties of raw honey have a GI that ranges from 35 to 55.
 This means that raw honey will provide more even levels of energy, over a longer period of time, as compared to white sugar.
-Generally, raw honey with a higher percentage of fructose as compare to glucose will have a lower glycemic index.
-These higher fructose honey varieties (such as tupelo honey) will also crystallize at a slower rate as compared to other raw honey varieties with more glucose.
+Generally, raw honey with a higher percentage of fructose as compared to glucose will have a lower glycemic index.
+In addition, these higher fructose honey varieties, such as tupelo honey, will crystallize at a slower rate as compared to other raw honey varieties that contain more glucose.

-- Raw Honey contains additional, important nutrients.
-Have you ever heard the phrase: "White sugar is empty calories"?
+Have you ever heard the phrase: "White sugar is empty calories?"
 That's because white sugar contains sugars and nothing else.
 But raw honey contains additional nutrients, including amino acids, enzymes, vitamins and minerals.
-These phytochemicals have anti-microbial, anti-fungal and anti-oxidant properties, which all contribute to a stronger immune system and better health.
+These phytochemicals have anti-microbial, anti-fungal, and anti-oxidant properties which can contribute to a stronger immune system and better health and wellness.

-- Raw honey tastes better.
-Okay, this one is a no-brainer.
+Okay, so this one is a no-brainer.
 White sugar tastes like . . . white sugar.
-But raw honey is so much more than a simple sweetener.
+But raw honey is so much more that just a sweetener.
 The flavors and complexities of raw honey are varied and wonderful.
-From the light, vanilla tones of acacia honey, to the floral-fruity surprise of tupelo honey, to the strong assertive flavor of buckwheat honey, each honey variety is unique and wonderful.
-It is hard to pick just one as a favorite, so we encourage you to try as many as you can.
-Sometimes, customers ask us for "regular honey" and not "flavored honey."
-All of our raw, liquid honey varieties are completely natural - nothing is added and nothing is subtracted.
-The delicious flavor varieties of raw honey are based on the different plant nectar sources that the bees are tapping.
-Turning this nectar into sweet honey requires a combination of science and magic through a process perfected by honey bees and appreciated by people all around the world.
+From the light, vanilla tones of acacia honey, to the fruity-floral surprise of tupelo honey, to the strong and assertive flavor of buckwheat honey, each honey variety is interesting and unique.
+It's hard to pick just one as a favorite, so we encourage you to try as many as you can.
+Sometimes, customers ask us for "regular honey" because they do not want any "flavored honey."
+We respond that all of our raw, liquid honey varieties are completely natural - nothing is added and nothing is subtracted.
+The different and delicious flavor varieties of raw honey come from the different types of plant nectar that the bees are collecting.
+Through science and a bit of magic, the bees convert this nectar into raw honey which then delights and nourishes honey lovers all over the world.